 At one time, five Earp brothers were living in Tombstone: James, Virgil, Wyatt, Morgan, and Warren.
 The stories about the gunfights and other activities are well known, but what is not common knowledge is that Wyatt persuaded his brothers to invest in several mining properties here in Tombstone.
 Wyatt had hoped to make money on mining, and his other activities were often no more than ways of getting by until his mines started paying off.

-On December 6, 1879, after first arriving in town, James, Virgil, and Wyatt claimed the "First North Extension of the Mountain Maid Mine."
-That was roughly 17 acres, as indicated on the following map.
+On December 6, 1879, after first arriving in town, James, Virgil, and Wyatt, along with a business partner named Robert Winders, claimed the "First North Extension of the Mountain Maid Mine" — roughly 17 acres, as shown on the following map.
+The Mountain Maid Mine's main shaft was located nearby, close to where the present Four Deuces Saloon now stands; see Mines Near Tombstone for its location in the broader district.

 Events in Cochise County soon overtook the Earps' lives.
 Eventually, Morgan was killed at the Campbell & Hatch Billiard Parlor on March 18, 1882, and all the Earps left the area shortly afterward.
 Their Mountain Maid claim was not sold or otherwise resolved during Wyatt's lifetime.
 However, there is an occasional newspaper article about someone who has plans to renew that claim as a tourist destination.